Claire's: History

 In 2018, Claire's filed for Chapter 11 bankruptcy in the U.S., with plans to shed a majority of its debt.
-The company blamed a decline in consumer demand and online and physical competition as a result of the decision.
 The company planned to shutter nearly 100 underperforming locations as it tried to eliminate debt with the help of Elliott Investment Management and Monarch Alternative Capital.
 By 2022, Claire's had exited bankruptcy, announced preliminary sales growth for fiscal year 2021 of 53% on revenue of $1.4 billion, and announced plans for an initial public offering.
 The company's new strategy involves shuttering stores in underperforming locations in favor of "prestige" malls, as well as setting up kiosk shops within drug and grocery store chains.

 On July 9, 2025, Claire's warned that it would be considering Chapter 11 bankruptcy protection for its U.S. operations for the second time in 7 years.
 The company blamed declining consumer demand, rising import costs caused by President Donald Trump's U.S. tariffs and heavy debt as a result of the decision.
 Houlihan Lokey, an investment banking services company, is negotiating with Claire's to improve financing and explore the sale of some or all of its assets, including international operations.
-While Claire's has interested buyers for its European operations, they have refused to identify names as the information is "confidential".
+While Claire's had interested buyers for its European operations, they have refused to identify names as the information is "confidential".
 On July 24, 2025, Claire's put its French operations in receivership by the Paris Commercial Court.

 By August 4, 2025, it was reported that Claire's had failed to pay rent at many of its locations throughout June and July.
 The company also warned that a Chapter 11 bankruptcy filing could happen as soon as the end of the week.
 On August 5, 2025, Claire's filed for Chapter 11 bankruptcy for the second time in seven years, listing assets and liabilities between $1 billion to $10 billion, while also filing creditor protection under the Companies' Creditors Arrangement Act in Canada.
 Claire's announced the closure of 18 stores, mostly located in dead malls, with stores to close by September 7.
-That same day, as part of a deal with a liquidation firm, Claire's announced the closure of all of its 1,326 US locations across both its namesake and Icing brands, unless a buyer is found for both brands.
-Liquidation sales are expected to start within a few weeks and stores are expected to close by October 31.
+That same day, as part of a deal with a liquidation firm, Claire's announced the closure of all of its 1,326 US locations across both its namesake and Icing brands, unless a buyer was found for both brands.
+Liquidation sales were expected to start within a few weeks and stores were expected to close by October 31.